Fishing Charters in South Carolina

 Best Time to Catch Palometa

 Peak season: May, June.
 Also good: April, July, August.
-Right now in February, activity is poor.
+Right now in April, activity is good.

 Seasonal Activity Chart